How is MHA@GW different from other MHA programs offered by the Milken Institute School of Public Health at the George Washington University?

 Will my diploma denote that I took classes online?

-Your diploma will not state that you took classes in an online or executive format, and as a member of the prestigious George Washington University family you will be invited to participate in GW’s on-campus commencement ceremony in Washington, D.C.
+Your diploma will not state that you took classes in an online format, and as a member of the prestigious George Washington University family you will be invited to participate in GW’s on-campus commencement ceremony in Washington, D.C.

 What are the requirements for admission?